 Cacao powder: For an additional kick of chocolate!
-You can use raw cacao powder which has a slightly more acidic flavour or Dutch processed which will give a deep rich flavour.
+You can use raw cacao powder which has a slightly more acidic flavor or Dutch-processed which will give a deep rich flavor.

-Vanilla extract: The vanilla is used to balance out the flavours of the dessert as well as intensifying the sweetness.
-And because, orange and vanilla are life!
+Vanilla extract: The vanilla is used to balance out the flavors of the dessert as well as intensify the sweetness.
+And because orange and vanilla are life!

-Fresh orange zest: While the orange juice reduction will create a deep smooth orange flavour, the orange zest adds back in the freshness and aroma of freshly sliced oranges.
+Fresh orange zest: While the orange juice reduction will create a deep smooth orange flavor, the orange zest adds back to the freshness and aroma of freshly sliced oranges.

-Oreos or oreo style cookies: The biscuit forms the base of the crust while the cream centres help to bind everything together.
+Oreos or oreo style cookies: The biscuit forms the base of the crust while the cream centers help to bind everything together.

-Vegan butter: The main job of the vegan butter is to make sure the base sets in place once chilled.
+Vegan butter: The main job of vegan butter is to make sure the base sets once it's chilled.

-Reducing the orange is essential in order to concentrate the liquid and intensify that orange flavour.
-This means adding less liquid to the cheesecake batter for the same intensity of flavour – adding too much liquid to raw desserts can prevent them from setting properly.
-Reducing the orange juice also creates a sweeter more syrup-like flavour which helps it to hold up against the deep dark chocolate flavour.
+Reducing the orange is essential in order to concentrate the liquid and intensify that orange flavor.
+This means adding less liquid to the cheesecake batter for the same intensity of flavor - adding too much liquid to raw desserts can prevent them from setting properly.
+Reducing the orange juice also creates a sweeter more syrup-like flavor which helps it to hold up against the deep dark chocolate flavor.

-Add the freshly squeezed orange juice to a saucepan and bring to a simmer over a medium heat for about 10-20 minutes until the mixture has reduced to 200ml.
-Check the volume of the liquid after the first ten minutes by transferring it to a heat proof measuring jug.
-If it hasn’t reduced enough return it to the pan and continue to simmer until it reduces to the correct volume.
-Once reduced, transfer the liquid to a heat resistant jar and place it in a cold water bath to bring the guinness reduction to room temperature.
+Add the freshly squeezed orange juice to a saucepan and bring to a simmer over medium heat for about 10-20 minutes until the mixture has reduced to 200ml.
+Check the volume of the liquid after the first ten minutes by transferring it to a heat-proof measuring jug.
+If it hasn't been reduced enough return it to the pan and continue to simmer until it reduces to the correct volume.
+Once reduced, transfer the liquid to a heat-resistant jar and place it in a cold water bath to bring the orange reduction to room temperature.

 For the filling, melt the chocolate over a bain-marie (double boiler).

-Side note: Chocolate can be a very temperamental ingredient to work with, so make sure you follow the instructions carefully when melting and combing it with other ingredients.
+Side note: Chocolate can be a very temperamental ingredient to work with, so make sure you follow the instructions carefully when melting and combining it with other ingredients.

 Once set, remove the cake from the tin.
 You can use a blow torch to gently heat the sides of the pan to make it easier for the cake to slide out of the tin.

-You can pretty much decorate this cheesecake with anything your heart desires, here are some of my favourites:
+You can pretty much decorate this cheesecake with anything your heart desires, here are some of my favorites:

-- Vegan mini easter eggs (you can even make your own by melting vegan chocolate into some moulds like these ones)
+- Vegan mini easter eggs (you can even make your own by melting vegan chocolate into some molds like these ones)